lemoce/jmx-monitor/README.md

 Output
 ------

-Program writes csv line with all selected attributes each 1 second
+Program writes csv line with all selected attributes each 1 second.